asengupta/duck-angular/README.md

 The above example assumes that there is a method refreshData() present on the scope which returns a promise to indicate completion of the asynchronous code.
 The rest of the assertions will only continue after this promise as been fulfilled.

+###trigger()

+This is merely a wrapper over jQuery's trigger() method, for firing events on elements.
+If you're using the interaction API, you merely need to write something like this:

+     dom.trigger("#someId", "someEvent");

 License
 ----------